The following post is from Joshua of Becoming Minimalist: A Helpful Guide to Owning Fewer Toys

 Toys.
 Sometimes, they feel like they are everywhere.
-And with the holidays right around the corner, that feeling is likely going to be around awhile.
+And with the holidays right around the corner, that feeling is likely going to be around for a while.
 Unless, of course, we do something about it.
 This is a guide to owning fewer toys and sharing with others.

 Just to be clear, although we have taken a number of steps to reduce the amount of toy clutter in our home, I claim no expert status.
 Believe me, sometimes we feel like we are winning the battle, but other days we feel like we are losing.
 But I did want to begin a conversation with parents everywhere because we have definitely found some very practical tips to help minimize the number of toys in our home.
 And with some of your tips added in the comment section below… maybe, just maybe, this site can become a resource for parents everywhere hoping to own fewer toys and gain back some control over their toy rooms.